KallistiOS/KallistiOS/utils/dc-chain/doc/mingw/README.md

  - `msys-wget`
  - `msys-coreutils-ext`

-Now we can commit the changes by selecting `Installation` > `Apply Changes`, confirm the opening window by hitting the `Apply` button.
+5. Now we can commit the changes by selecting `Installation` > `Apply Changes`, confirm the opening window by hitting the `Apply` button.

+The **MinGW/MSYS** base environment is ready, but a patch should be installed before doing anything.
+It's the purpose of the section located below.

 ## Patching the MSYS installation ##